 “Here we are now.
 Entertain us.”

-Smells like Kurt Cobain pretty much captured the millennial mindset with his lyric.
-And it is this mindset that continues to drive millennials’ decision-making when buying homes today.
+Seems like Kurt Cobain pretty much captured the millennial mindset with his lyric.
+And it is this mindset that continues to drive a millennial’s decision-making process when buying a home today.

-Millennials (folks born between 1980s and 2000s) grew up in a fast-moving world driven by searching for a sense of identity, instant gratification, and multi-functionality.
+Millennials (folks born between the 1980s and 2000s) grew up in a fast-moving world driven by the search for a sense of identity, instant gratification, and multi-functionality.
 They hate being bored and they crave being engaged.
 When they visit a house that you’re going to stage, they don’t want to be just impressed, they want to be “mind-blown.”

-So, when they walk through a home’s staging, they want to imagine a work-life balance that includes entertainment and family zones, home offices, and opportunities for self-expression.
+So, when they walk through a staged home, they want to imagine a work-life balance that includes entertainment and family zones, home offices, and opportunities for self-expression.
 In this article, we’re going to help you stage in a way that resonates with millennials.

 But Wait, Should You Even Stage Homes for Millennials?